numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

  problems means optimizing :math:`f_{\theta_1}(\mathbf{x})` and :math:`f_{\theta_2}(\mathbf{x})` for :math:`\mathbf{x} \in \mathbb{R}^n`.

- Typically, the performance of an optimization algorithm at time :math:`t`, which aims at optimizing a problem :math:`p=(n,f_\theta,\theta)`, is defined via a quality indicator function mapping the set of all solutions evaluated so far together with their :math:`m`-dimensional evaluation vectors, outputted by :math:`f_\theta`, to a real value.
+ Typically, the performance of an optimization algorithm at time :math:`t`, which aims at optimizing a problem :math:`p=(n,f_\theta,\theta)`, is defined via a quality indicator function mapping the set of all solutions evaluated (or recommended) so far to a :math:`p`-dependent real value.
 In the single-objective noiseless case, this quality indicator function simply outputs the minimal observed (feasible) function value during the first :math:`t` function evaluations.
 In the multi-objective case, well-known multi-objective quality indicators such as the hypervolume indicator can be used to map the entire set of already evaluated solutions ("archive") to a real value.

  ..
 Anne: I took out the theta-bar - did not look too fine to me - so I felt that I needed to add theta_1 and theta_2 as two different instances @Niko, @Tea please check and improve if possible (I am not particularly happy with the new version).